-• For those taking the class pass/fail your grade must be ≥ 70% to receive a P Within each letter grade, a plus may be assigned to scores within the top ~2% and a minus may be assigned to scores within the bottom ~2%.
-I may choose to curve grades at the end of the quarter - but I won't curve downwards to lower grades.
-I may also choose to just curve the exams as we go.
-Either way, you aren't competing with each other directly, so you all can earn A's if you work hard!
+• For those taking the class pass/fail your grade must be ≥ 70% to receive a P Important: within each letter grade, a plus may be assigned to scores within the top ~2% and a minus may be assigned to scores within the bottom ~2%.
+I may choose to curve grades at the end of the quarter; or I may choose to just curve the exams as we go.